 The property and casualty ("P&C") insurance industry provides protection from covered loss events, such as damage to property or liability claims by third parties.
 Property insurance provides protection against risks to property such as fire, theft, or other physical damages such as those caused by wind.
 Losses are generally short tailed such that they are usually known, reported and paid within a relatively short period of time after the underlying loss event has occurred.
 Casualty insurance generally refers to insurance that covers liability for injuries, negligent acts or omissions; casualty losses are generally long tailed, which means that there can be a significant delay between the occurrence of a loss and the time it is settled by the insurer.
-In addition to the property-casualty distinction, P&C insurance can be broadly classified into personal lines, in which insurance is provided to individuals, and commercial lines, in which insurance is provided to businesses.
-According to S&P Global, the United States P&C insurance industry generated approximately \$678 billion in direct premiums written in 2018, split 53% and 46% respectively between personal lines and commercial lines, with the remaining 1% of premium designated as accident & health.
+In addition to the property-casualty distinction, P&C insurance can be broadly classified into personal lines, in which insurance is provided to individuals, and commercial lines, in which insurance industry generated approximately \$678 billion in direct premiums written in 2018, split 53% and 46% respectively between personal lines and commercial lines, with the remaining 1% of premium designated as accident & health.